Skip to main content

 At the same time giving them a window into the workings of the product team, and the fact that we’re tirelessly working our way over here to discover the best solutions to the problems.
 And the customer is going to walk away from this feeling impressed.
 It’s a serious win.
 So I

-Megan Saker: feel like Oh, sorry, Janet, just to mention [00:34:00] at that point, I feel like this is a really important end game to training your customer teams to think about what’s the problem they’re trying to solve.
+Megan Saker: I feel like Oh, sorry, Janna, just to mention [00:34:00] at that point, I feel like this is a really important end game to train your customer teams to think about what’s the problem they’re trying to solve.

-So it, it helps reduce the amount of noise that you’ve got as a product manager.
-And when you’re triaging your backlog or you’re triaging feedback and you see another, and someone has submitted another product idea for this thing and another product idea for this thing.
-Um, that will happen less and less if your customer facing [00:35:00] teams are able to translate the roadmap and are able to talk to it.
+So it helps reduce the amount of noise that you’ve got as a product manager.
+And when you’re trying your backlog or you’re triaging feedback and you see another, and someone has submitted another product idea for this thing and another product idea for this thing.
+Um, that will happen less and less if your customer-facing [00:35:00] teams are able to translate the roadmap and are able to talk to it.

 So where once they would have submitted a product idea or some feedback from a customer, they won’t because they can reassure the customers that. that those, that, that problem is being tackled and give them a rough idea of when